RConsortium/IDEA-WG/conduct/code-of-conduct.md

+This is a template code of conduct that event organizers can use for conferences, meetups, and other events.
+You'll need to replace the `<EVENT>`, `<RESPONSE TEAM>`, and `<EMAIL ADDRESS>` placeholders with information specific to your event.

 # Code of Conduct

 `<EVENT>` is dedicated to providing a harassment-free experience for participants at our event(s). `<EVENT>` is a conference intended for professional networking and collaboration in the R community.
 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.

-A **Code of Conduct (CoC)** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
-It also provides a benchmark for self evaluation and acts as a vehicle for better identification of the community and organization.
+A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
+It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
+If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).

 This code (CoC) applies to any participant at `<EVENT>` – developers, participants in meetings, teleconferences, mailing lists, conferences or functions, etc. Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.